-Analysis | An awkward scene epitomizes the GOP’s 3 choices on Trump
+Analysis | Awkward scene highlights GOP choice on Trump

 Cheney’s answer was the latest evidence that she’s not content to let her vote to impeach lie and move on.
 She has decided to press on with distancing herself and attempting to distance her party from Trump, despite a failed attempt to remove her from her leadership role.
 It was a significant break from McCarthy’s response, and one she didn’t have to emphasize.

-And in a lot of ways, the split it demonstrated inside House GOP leadership epitomizes the party’s dilemma and the trio of choices that lay in front of it — as exemplified by its top three leaders.
+And in a lot of ways, the split it demonstrated inside House GOP leadership epitomizes the party’s dilemma and the trio of choices that lie in front of it — as exemplified by its top three leaders.

 Cheney is the one proposing the big break with Trump.
 Among the historic-but-still-relatively small number of Republicans to truly try to leave him behind, arguably nobody has risked so much.
 She comes from the most pro-Trump state in the 2020 election (Wyoming voted for Trump 70 percent to 27 percent) and one of the most pro-Trump congressional districts as well.
 She also could have bided her time as she sought to climb the ranks and waited for it all to pass one day, but she has chosen a far different course and clearly isn’t backing down.